prismspecs/emotion-game-masterschool/README.md

-to do

-Use the specific OpenAI structured output.
-For reference, @https://platform.openai.com/docs/guides/structured-outputs

-Everything works by just using npm start, so we can take the python simple server reference out of the Readme.

 # Emotion Challenge Game

 A web application that uses your webcam to detect facial expressions and challenges you to match different emotions.
 Built with real-time face detection, AI coaching, and performance analytics.